Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There is no failure except in no longer trying.
-There is no defeat except from within, no insurmountable barrier except our own inherent weakness of purpose."
+> "Silence is the great teacher and to learn its lessons you must pay attention to it."
-> — **Elbert Hubbard**
+> — **Deepak Chopra**

 ---